 187. "For whom is a given mix of goods and services to be produced?
 How, in other words, are the society's outputs to be distributed among its members?"
 In a market economy, this question is resolved primarily in the

-A. public sector through the mechanism of central planning.

-C. private sector through the earning and spending of income.
+- public sector through the mechanism of central planning. business sector through the mechanism of advertising. - C. private sector through the earning and spending of income.
 D. money market through borrowing and saving by households and businesses.